 - 16-24 corn tortillas

-2 Preheat oven to 400 degrees.
-Remove meat from liquid in pot (discard the liquid) and spread the meat out in a roasting pan.
+2 Break meat into chunks, spread out in roasting pan, roast in oven until browned: Preheat oven to 400°F. Remove meat from liquid in pot (discard the liquid) and spread the meat out in a roasting pan.
 Break the meat into small chunks.
 Roast meat for 15 to 20 minutes until brown and crispy.

 To serve, double up the tortillas and place a few spoonfuls of the carnitas on them.
 Top with salsa.
 Serve with grated lettuce (that has been lightly salted and sprinkled with vinegar), beans, avocados, and/or grated cheese.